markkhusid/MKDynamics_Website_V2/Sections/About_Me/aboutme.md

 :align: center
 ```
 <br>
-Mark Khusid is a an electrical engineer in the aerospace industry and a graduate student at Arizona State University.
-He has a Bachelor of Science in Electrical Engineering and Computer Engineering from Polytechnic University in Brooklyn, N.Y.
+Mark Khusid is an electrical engineer in the aerospace industry and a graduate student at Arizona State University.
+He has a Bachelor of Science in Electrical Engineering and Computer Engineering from Polytechnic University in Brooklyn, N.Y., as well as a Master of Computer Science (Cybersecurity) from Arizona State University.
 He has worked in the aerospace industry for over 11 years and is a licensed amateur radio operator (Extra Class).
 <br><br>

 ::::{grid} 2 2 2 2